 “Hey Google, turn on the lights…turn off the TV…set a timer for 20 minutes…play music that will calm down my cats!”
-Those are just some of the things I say to our Google Nest Hub, which has made pandemic living and working from home a bit easier for me and my boyfriend.
+Those are just some of the things I say to my Google Nest Hub, which has made living and working from home a bit easier.

-This smart home device basically turns our studio apartment into a smart home by connecting most of our smart products, like our Hue lights, TV, and Bluetooth speaker.
-I’m so used to the convenience of telling Google to turn things on and off for me that I regret buying anything that isn’t a smart device to connect to our hub, like our humidifier.
-Sure, it sounds a bit lazy, but anything that makes life easier these days works for me.
-And, if you just need a good laugh (who doesn’t these days), you can say “Hey Google, tell me a joke,” or “sing me a song,” or “what do you think of Siri?”
+This smart home device essentially turns my apartment into a smart home by connecting smart products like Hue lights and Bluetooth speakers.
+I’m so used to the convenience of telling Google to turn things on and off for me that recently, when it failed to respond, I felt lost.
+(Time for an upgrade!)
+Sure, it sounds lazy, but anything that makes life easier works for me.
+And, if you just need a good laugh, you can say, “Hey Google, tell me a joke,” or “What do you think of Siri?”

-If you don't want to go with a Google product, there are other several other smart home hubs that you can use in your NYC apartment like Amazon’s Echo with Alexa.
-In addition to connecting your apartment’s smart devices, you can create an intercom-like system to speak to family members or roommates (if you have multiple devices), set alarms, check the weather, and ask those questions you’re too embarrassed to Google.
+If you don't want to go with a Google product, there are other several other smart home hubs, like Amazon’s Echo with Alexa.
+In addition to connecting your apartment’s smart devices, you can create an intercom-like system to speak to family members or roommates (if you have multiple devices) in other rooms, set alarms, check the weather, and ask questions you’re too embarrassed to Google.

 So, if your apartment needs to be techified, or you just want Siri or Alexa to be your personal assistant while you work from home, here are five smart home hubs to choose from.

-The lowdown: Amazon’s Echo has Alexa as your personal assistant to answer your questions, play music from streaming services like Apple Music and Spotify, play news, check the weather, and control your smart-home devices.
+The lowdown: Amazon’s most popular smart speaker features Alexa as your personal assistant to answer your questions, play music from streaming services like Apple Music, check the weather, and control your smart-home devices.
 There's also Alexa Guard with safety features like detecting the sound of a fire alarm.

 What sets it apart?
-You can play synchronized music across all of your Echo devices and there’s Drop In, which lets you speak to other people in your apartment through their devices.
+Drop In, which lets you speak to other people in your apartment through their devices.
 It's also climate-pledge friendly based on its materials, packaging, and lower power mode.

 Who is it for?
-If you want the option to integrate your other Nest devices or you want your Amazon shopping to be even easier.
+If you want the option to play music or use drop-in audio with your other devices.

 How much does it cost?
-The HomePod mini, which doesn’t have the spatial awareness capability, costs $99, and the HomePod costs $299.
+The HomePod mini costs $99.

 Who is it for?
-If you’re looking for a solid speaker that also controls your smart-home devices or you’re a die-hard Apple fan.
+If you’re looking for a solid speaker that also controls your smart-home devices.

-The lowdown: The Portal’s main function is to video call your friends and family using Facebook Messenger or Whatsapp, but it doesn’t stop there.
-It has Alexa, so you can do tasks similar to Amazon’s Echo, like play music, check cameras around the house, control your smart-home devices, set timers, and get weather updates.
+The lowdown: Facebook Portal’s main function is to video call your friends and family using Facebook Messenger, Whatsapp, and Zoom—but that's not all.
+It has Alexa and Facebook Assistant so you can check cameras around the house, control your smart-home devices, set timers, and get weather updates.
 Its Smart Camera pans and zooms to keep you on the screen as you move.

 How much does it cost?
-The Portal Mini, which has an eight-inch screen, costs $129, the Portal, which has a 10-inch screen, is $179, and the Portal+, which has an almost 16-inch display, goes for $279.
+The Portal costs $179, the Portal Go, which has a built-in battery for mobility, is $199, and the Portal+, which has an almost 14-inch display, goes for $349.

 Who is it for?
-If you want an all-around smart display that also charges your phone—and wakes you up in the morning.
+If you want a smart display that also charges your phone—and wakes you up in the morning.